Skip to main content

 See the archivist overview

-A small polish pass after the Photo Story v1 ship: the Library hero now welcomes brand-new accounts with three clear ways to start, finished restores have a one-tap entry into Photo Story, and any restore running in the background can be picked up on your phone in a single tap.
+A small polish pass after the Photo Story v1 ship: the Archive hero now welcomes brand-new accounts with three clear ways to start, finished restores have a one-tap entry into Photo Story, and any restore running in the background can be picked up on your phone in a single tap.

 • Active restores on desktop now show a “Continue on mobile” button next to Open details, with a deep link that opens the same job on the phone.